LelsersLasers/dwm/README.md

 INSTALL:

-Have 'dmenu', Have 'termite' (not required, can just find your terminal in dmenu), Have 'nitrogen' and use it to set wallpaper once, Have 'make', Have 'gcc', Have 'pacman-contrib', Have 'alsa-utils', Have 'picom' (should work without....
+Have 'dmenu', Have 'termite' (not required, can just find your terminal in dmenu), Have 'nitrogen' and use it to set wallpaper once, Have 'make', Have 'gcc', Have 'pacman-contrib', Have 'alsa-utils', Have 'picom' (should work without it)....

 Go into the dwm folder (might be 'dwm/dwm', if so, just move it up to home dir) and 'sudo make clean install' once inside folder.